Multiple Poisson-Dirichlet diffusions on generalized Kingman simplices: Introduction

+In the classical scaling-limit construction from WF Markov chains (cf., e.g., \cite{EK86}, Section~10.2; \cite{E09}, Section~4.1), the second-order term corresponds to mean-field resampling (genetic drift), while the first-order term corresponds to parent-independent mutation to type $i$ within mark $h$ at rate $\theta_h/(2K)$ (for simplicity we allow self-mutations).
+We assume absence of selection throughout.

+In view of the blockwise skew-product decomposition below, we work under the standing assumption that $\theta_h\ge 1$ for all $h$, which ensures that the multiparameter random time change \eqref{eq:rtc} is well defined (see Lemma \ref{lem:thetas}).

-When $H=1$ in \eqref{B^K}, \cite{EK81} showed that, ranking the frequencies in decreasing order and letting $ K$ go to infinity, one obtains the Poisson--Dirichlet diffusion with operator \eqref{IMNAoperator}.
-In this paper we carry out a similar operation for a fixed, arbitrary $H>1$, when for each mark $h=1,\ldots ,H$, the frequencies $ Z_{h,i}^K$, $i=1,\ldots ,K$, are ranked decreasingly and $K$ is let go to infinity.
+When $H=1$, \cite{EK81} showed that ranking the $K$ frequencies in decreasing order and letting $K\to\infty$ yields the Poisson--Dirichlet diffusion with generator \eqref{IMNAoperator}.
+Here we want to carry out an analogous operation for fixed $H>1$: for each mark $h$, we want to rank the within-mark frequencies $\{Z^K_{h,i}\}_{i=1}^K$ in decreasing order and let $K\to\infty$.

-After some attempts with the classical approach of \cite{EK81} and \cite{BO09}, based on the Hille--Yosida theorem, an approach which turned out to be fruitful is that suggested by the self-similarity property of the Dirichlet distribution, which is well known to be the reversible, stationary distribution of a WF diffusion.
-This property, recalled in detail in Proposition \ref{pro:Dirselfsimilarity} below, informally amounts to the fact that one can group the random Dirichlet-distributed frequencies according to an arbitrary partition of the indices, and both the sums for each group, and the renormalized frequencies within each group, are still Dirichlet distributed with appropriate parameters.
+A convenient approach is suggested by the aggregation--renormalization (self-similarity) property of Dirichlet laws, recalled in Proposition~\ref{pro:Dirselfsimilarity}: grouping Dirichlet-distributed frequencies according to a partition of the indices, both the sums for each group and the relative frequencies within each group are still Dirichlet distributed with appropriate parameters.